 - Cause-and-effect gameplay

 Next up in our ranking is 2011’s Spider-Man: Edge of Time.
 Introducing multiversal elements to the Spidey storyline, this game lets you either play classic Spider-Man or Spider-Man 2099.
-Something’s gone wrong in the time stream — Peter Parker is dead; Oh no!.
-Not to worry, you’re there to set things right as you navigate two separate but interrelated storylines developed by Marvel writer Peter David, the man behind Spider-Man 2099.
+Something’s gone wrong in the time stream — Peter Parker is dead.
+Not to worry, though; you’re there to set things right as you navigate two separate but interrelated storylines developed by Marvel writer Peter David, the man behind Spider-Man 2099.
 The cause-and-effect gameplay illustrates consequences and highlights the importance of your actions.

-Otherwise, the voice acting is strong in this overall entertaining game.
+The voice acting is strong in this overall entertaining game.
 There is a good selection of classic Spider-Man costumes to unlock and a host of familiar villains to battle.
-The boss fights are especially good, we found out.
-Black Cat was especially challenging.
-Some called gameplay rushed, though, with few free-roam opportunities.
+The boss fights are especially good, though some called gameplay rushed, with few free-roam opportunities.
 Other gamers found it aimed too much at teens and young kids — nothing wrong with that, necessarily, just not to their liking.

 Spider-Man: Web of Shadows